adrs0049/adrs0049.github.io/_pages/about.md

   2. Interactions between cells go beyond simple attraction-repulsion; and
   3. Cells "live" in a regime where friction dominates over inertia.

-Examples include: wound healing, embryogenesis (normal development), the immune response, and cancer metastasis.
+These principles guide my work on wound healing, embryogenesis, immune response, and cancer metastasis.
 I use mathematical modelling and computational biology to uncover the *universal principles* how biological, physical, and chemical factors shape biological tissues.